 The United States is home to some of the best art collections-and some of the most interesting and eclectic art collectors-in the world.
 This course will cross the country looking at some of America's more notable art museums, and learn how they came to be.
 We will begin with the Pennsylvania Academy of Fine Arts, founded in 1805 as the first and oldest art museum and school in the country.
 We will then visit other notable museums such as the Frick Collection, the Barnes Collection, The Solomon R. Guggenheim Museum, the Art Institute of Chicago, and the Isabella Stewart Gardner Museum.
-We will explore the colorful personalities responsible for the collections, the architecture of the museums, the art held within and favored by each collector, and the issues surrounding collecting and displaying from each period covered.
+We will explore the colorful personalities responsible for the collector, and the issues surrounding collecting and displaying from each period covered.